PennyLaneAI/qml/.github/PULL_REQUEST_TEMPLATE.md

   *Eg. Chemistry researchers, PL educators, beginners in quantum computing.*

-* KEYWORDS — What words should be included in the marketing post
+* KEYWORDS — What words should be included in the marketing post?

 * Which of the following types of documents is most similar to your file?